COSIMA/regional-mom6/README.md

 ## Limitations

-Currently the package only supports one type of regional horizontal grid, namely one that's equally spaced in longitude and latitude.
-Users can provide their own grid, or ideally [open a PR](https://github.com/COSIMA/regional-mom6/pulls) with a method that implements another type of horizontal grid!
-Furthermore, currently only boundary segments that are parallel to either lines of constant longitude or constant latitude lines are supported.
+- Only supports one type of regional horizontal grid, namely one that's equally spaced in longitude and latitude.
+Users can provide their own grid, or ideally [open a pull request](https://github.com/COSIMA/regional-mom6/pulls) with a method that implements another type of horizontal grid!
+- Only boundary segments that are parallel to either lines of constant longitude or constant latitude lines are supported.

 ## We want to hear from you